JakubKazimierski/CTF_challenges/README.md

 # Overview
--This repository contains solved Capture The Flag challenges.
+- This repository contains solved Capture The Flag challenges.
--In .pdf files way of solving those challenges step by step is explained.
+- In .pdf files way of solving those challenges step by step is explained.

 Please feel free to use them.